 - Expenses for room and meals while attending state-required meetings.

 - One professional outfit of clothing

-- Chapters inviting state officers to appear on programs will be responsible for any expenses incurred for travel, room and/or meals.
+- Chapters inviting state officers to appear at programs will be responsible for any expenses incurred for travel, room and/or meals.

 - One chapter visit per officer will be covered by the State Association.